NikosMav/System-Programming-3/README.md

 - q: A classic queue implementation.
 - q_node: A node in the q class containing necessary elements like socket and file (fpath).
 - fpath: A comprehensive class holding directory and subdirectory details, forming a tree structure.

+## Auxiliary Functions (aux.cpp/h)
+Contains all helper functions used by the client and server, fully commented.

+Two key functions are highlighted: get_file() and send_file():

+- get_file(): Reads a file from a path, creates a new file, and writes data to it in block_size chunks from the socket.
+- send_file(): Sends a file to the client in block_size chunks, providing the file size initially.

+## Compilation and Sample Execution Commands:
+Compile the programs with make.

+Example execution: